Interstate 640: Route description

 I-640 has three lanes in each direction for its entire length, in addition to auxiliary lanes between some interchanges.
-In 2022, annual average daily traffic (AADT) counts ranged from 70,244 vehicles per day at the highway's eastern terminus to 104,064 vehicles on the western leg.
+In 2025, annual average daily traffic (AADT) counts ranged from 64,252 vehicles per day at the eastern terminus to 88,773 vehicles between I-75 and US 441.
 Unlike the other Interstate Highways in Knoxville, however, I-640 rarely experiences severe congestion.

 I-640 begins west of Downtown Knoxville at a semi-directional T interchange with I-40 and I-75, where the latter continues onto a concurrency with I-640.
 Along this section, I-640 is treated as the primary route, with exits numbered according to its mileage.
 Initially heading northwest, the Interstate immediately passes under State Route 169 (SR 169, Middlebrook Pike) without an interchange.
 A short distance beyond this point, the highway turns north and crosses a CSX railroad mainline, intersecting with SR 62 (Western Avenue) in a partial cloverleaf interchange a short distance later.
 It then veers northeast into the southern fringes of Dutch Valley, running along the northern base of Sharp's Ridge.
 About 1.5 mi later, I-640 reaches an unusual three-level combination interchange, commonly known as the Sharp's Gap Interchange, with US 25W (Clinton Highway), I-75, and the northern terminus of I-275.
 A series of towering radio masts on Sharp's Ridge dominate the view to the south here.